Students, alumni, parents, faculty and staff all have similar answers

 Dorms are only accessible with an electronic swipe device.
-During the evening and overnight hours, WMA employs a security staff who is on duty and physically out and about on campus.
+During the evening and overnight hours, WMA employs a security staff who is on duty and physically out on campus.
 Our staff maintains a close relationship with our local police and fire departments, which are located one mile down the street.

 Our strict, clear and fair policies guide students to treat each other with respect and dignity.

 Prefects are individuals who have a good rapport with students and faculty alike and are recognized to be students of character, integrity, and honesty.
 They are the voice of all boarding students.

 As role models, prefects serve as examples of healthy living to fellow students, ensuring an environment where students learn to respect each other, their space, and their belongings.
 Most importantly, prefects are expected to be active, positive contributors to the quality of life at the Academy.

 Additionally, Student Government members serve on the Rules and Discipline Committee with elected faculty members.
 The Rules and Disciplinary Committee reviews the Student/Parent Handbook and any recommendations for changes in school policy are forwarded to the full faculty for endorsement at the end of each academic year.
 The committee is also responsible for hearing discipline cases in which a student is liable for dismissal and for making recommendations to the Head of School for final action.

 Service to others is an opportunity to support our community and fulfill a personal sense of social responsibility.

 Activities vary per trimester, given the season and weather parameters.
 Students and coaches generally participate when the academic day concludes.
 The outcome of the program is to provide assistance and awareness to the community around us and also learn valuable life skills.